sethswango/ip-rest-api-sethswango/README.md

  * \IpRestApi\Controllers\IpController.cs contains all of the primary functionality.

- * Please note that the IP_Management table is dropped and recreated with each launch of the application, so you’ll have to hit the Create IP Address endpoint before doing anything else.
+ * Please note that the IP_Management table is dropped and recreated with each launch of the application, so you’ll have to hit the Create IP Address endpoint to create records before listing or modifying them.

- * All errors will be logged to C:\Temp\
+ * All errors will be logged to a file in C:\Temp\

 # Testing it out